LtavaresII/Profitable-App-Profiles-for-the-App-Store-and-Google-Play-Markets/README.md

 # Profitable-App-Profiles-for-the-App-Store-and-Google-Play-Markets

 For this project, we'll pretend we're working as data analysts for a company that builds Android and iOS mobile apps.
-We make our apps available on Google Play and in the App Store.
+We make our apps available on Google Play and in the App Store, we gonna take solution of dataquest and rewrite in OOP (Object Oriented Programming).